placebeyondtheclouds/rag-smolagent/README.md

 ## todo

 - [x] hybrid search with Cosine distance and Maximum Marginal Relevance (MMR)
-- [ ] the tool returns only part of the metadata for some reason
+- [x] the tool returns only part of the metadata for some reason (that was because the old version of chromadb was used when ingesting the data)

 ## deploy